HOW TO DEAL WITH SQUATTERS IN CALIFORNIA

 You Can Sell a Property with Squatters

 We purchase houses occupied by both tenants and squatters.
 Regardless of the tenancy status, our team will make you an offer to buy your squatter-occupied property.
 It doesn’t matter how late on rent they are or what they’ve done to your home.
 Sadly, many squatters damage the homes they occupy and leave the landlords to deal with it.
 They aren’t worried about their credit or reputation.
 Squatters have nothing to lose and everything to gain.
-Click here for more information on how you can sell a house fast in San Diego to avoid dealing with squatters.
+Call us for more information on how you can sell a San Diego house fast to avoid dealing with squatters.

-SD House Guys purchases houses with squatters throughout San Diego, Chula Vista, Escondido, El Cajon, and Carlsbad.
+SD House Guys purchases houses with squatters throughout San Diego, Los Angeles, San Jose, San Francisco, Fresno, Bakersfield, Chula Vista, Escondido, El Cajon, and Carlsbad.
 If you have a home in San Diego County that you need to sell with squatters, contact our team today.
 Our company will help you get rid of squatters by purchasing your property outright from you.
 Say goodbye to the extreme stress that squatters and bad tenants cause.
 If you have thought that I need to sell my house with squatters in San Diego, contact our team today.
 We understand the entirety of squatters’ rights in California.
 For those that want to get rid of squatters and keep their property, our team can refer you to a credible real estate attorney that can help.

 We buy houses in any condition